FAQ & Information Sheets

 What is the process involved in applying to operate a Bed and Breakfast from my home?

-Planning Scheme consent is required to add this additional use to your dwelling.
+Development Approval is required to add this additional use to your dwelling.

-It is a simple process of changing the use of the building and as part of the planning assessment process, the application is referred to our building and health departments.
+It is a simple process of changing the use of the building and as part of the development assessment process, the application is referred to our building and health departments.
 Listed below are some requirements for your information (these are assessed during the process and you will be advised of these at approval but it is in your interest to be aware of them prior to application).

 What specific standards are required within my home for a Bed and Breakfast?

-Additional on-site car parking bays at the ratio of 1 bay per bedroom are to be provided (and this shall not interfere with vehicular access).
+Additional on-site car parking bays at the ratio of 1 bay per bedroom are to be provided (and this should not interfere with vehicular access).
 The parking bays should be shown on the site plan to be submitted with the application.

 Is sewer available at my property?